HomeStoree/.github/profile/README.md

-## Hi there, this is my practice project HomeStoree👋
+## Hi there 👋
+### HomeStoree
-### Website selling household appliances
+- Website selling household appliances
+- this is my practice project about Vue.js & Springboot
 <!--

 **Here are some ideas to get you started:**